 Day #1 FRIDAY

 We arrived in Queenstown on Friday having flown from Auckland to Queenstown that morning.
 Masks were still to be worn on domestic flights, but after travelling long-haul during lockdown, this was a doddle!
-The views from the plane window were amazing, and if the views were as good as this at ground level, I was in for a treat.
+The views from the plane window were amazing, so if the views were as good at ground level, I was in for a treat.
 TOP TIP – Sit on the left side of the plane from AKL>ZQN so you get the best views!
-Once we landed, we grabbed a taxi from outside the airport to take us to The Millbrook Resort in Arrowtown which is where we would be staying for the weekend.
+Once we landed, we grabbed a taxi to take us to The Millbrook Resort in Arrowtown.
+This would be our base and accommodation for the weekend.

 The Millbrook is renowned for its luxury accommodation, incredible restaurants, impeccable customer service, as well as its highly sort after golf course which brings in golfers from all over the country!
 As we were a larger group, we were in two houses – half of us in a private residence and the other in a rented, 4-bedroom house.
 The rented house was stunning – beautifully kept, exceptionally clean and well stocked with everything we could have needed.